-If you need to change your plan after your initial enrollment, you should call an Aon Benefits Advisor.
+If you need to change your plan after your initial enrollment, please call an Aon Benefits Advisor.
 We can also help with Medicare questions, insurance claims, access to care and other issues.

-The benefits you get from working with Aon start before you enroll in coverage and extend through future plan years as your coverage needs change.
+The benefits you get from working with Aon Retiree Health Exchange start before you enroll in coverage and extend through future plan years as your coverage needs change.
 You're entitled to free advisory services, online decision tools and educational information, webinars and enrollment assistance.

-As you review this guide and future materials, write down your health care coverage considerations, details that may impact your benefit choices and any questions you have.
-Feel confident knowing that Aon is by your side and can help you along the way.
+that may impact your benefit choices and any questions you have.
+Feel confident knowing that Aon Retiree Health Exchange is by your side and can help you along the way.